Hyphantria cunea (Drury, 1773)

-Hyphantria cunea, the fall webworm, is a small to medium size (FW length 15 - 17 mm) nearly entirely white moth.
+Hyphantria cunea, the fall webworm, is a small to medium-sized (FW length 15 - 17 mm), nearly entirely white moth.
 Both fore- and hindwings are pure white, occasionally marked with one or two black spots along the postmedial line on the forewing and at the discal spot on the hindwing.
 The head, thorax, and abdomen are also white, but the femur and tibia of the foreleg are yellow and black.
 The bipectinate antennae are white dorsally with gray processes.

 This species can be differentiated from all other white moths by the combination of unmarked wings, white abdomen, and yellow forelegs.
 It is most similar to Spilosoma congrua and S. virginica.

 Larva is black with red scoli or tubercles covered with tufts of long white hair, and is illustrated by Miller & Hammond (2003).

 This species is common to abundant in forest and riparian habitats across much of North America, and may experience epidemic outbreaks.
 In the Pacific Northwest, it occurs in all forest and riparian habitats at low to mid elevation, but is usually rather uncommon.
 However, epidemic outbreaks are particularly likely in more disturbed urban areas and agricultural orchards.